cfoust/cy/README.md

 # cy

-> Instead of asking, “How smart can we make our machines?” let’s ask “How smart can our machines make us?”
+> _Instead of asking, “How smart can we make our machines?” let’s ask “How smart can our machines make us?” - Tom Gruber, Siri_
->
-> _Tom Gruber, Siri_

 ## features